Arc'teryx AR-395a Review

 Standing Comfort and Mobility

-In our testing, we felt that this was the second best harness when it came to standing around or moving in, next to only the Black Diamond Solution.
+We feel that this is a pretty comfortable harness for standing around and walking in, although it is by no means light and featherweight on our body.
 As a very wide harness, it is indeed a noticeable presence against the body, but not in an annoying way.
 As long as the waist belt is tightened up snug, it carries a rack very well.
-We loved how the entirely flat waist belt sat underneath the hip belt of our pack like a dream, making it an optimal choice for mountaineering and alpine climbing.
-And with its adjustable leg loops, it accommodated additional clothing very well.
+We love how the entirely flat waist belt sits underneath the hip belt of our pack like a dream, making it an optimal choice for mountaineering and alpine climbing.
+And with its adjustable leg loops, it accommodates additional clothing very well.

-When it came to mobility, we did notice a few things worth mentioning.
+When it comes to mobility, we did notice a few things worth mentioning.
 For us, the elastic leg riser straps were a bit tight, especially when moving our legs as high as possible.
-We also noticed some rubbing of the waist belt on our hips when out trad climbing, but this may not be a common occurrence.
-We found it to be a shade more mobile than either of the fixed leg loop harnesses — the Petzl Sama or Black Diamond Chaos.
-8 out of 10 points.
+We also notice some rubbing of the waist belt on our hips when out trad climbing.

 What features doesn't this harness have?
 It comes with a reinforced tie-in point and belay loop, both of which have wear protectors to indicate when you need to retire the harness.
-The auto-locking buckles on both the legs and waist worked like a dream.
-We loved the huge, plastic encased gear loops that were bigger than any other we tested.
-It also had by far the largest haul loop, which was great for clipping many other extras to as well.
-It has four ice clipper slots, which gives one more option for leading ice than any other harness.
-Lastly, the leg loops are fully removable if you want a bit of extra comfort while bivying and staying tied in on the side of your nightmare… uh, dream mountain.
+The auto-locking buckles on both the legs and waist work like a dream.
+It has huge, plastic-encased gear loops that can carry as much gear as any other we tested.
+It also has a haul loop, which is great for clipping in shoes or a tag line but is unrated.
+It has four ice clipper slots, which gives one more options for leading ice and adds to its versatility.
+Lastly, the leg loops are fully removable if you want a bit of extra comfort while bivvying and staying tied in on the side of your nightmare… uh, dream mountain.

-While we thought it had by far the best feature set, this wouldn't be an unbiased, comparative review if we didn't point out the few flaws as well.
-We wish that the gear loops were designed to be flat, like the ones on the BD Chaos or BD Solution, instead of with a low point as they are.
-We find when we rack a ton of biners and cams on one gear loop, having a small point condenses them on top of each other and makes it harder to quickly and easily unclip the right biner under duress.
+While it sports a ton of usable features, this wouldn't be an unbiased, comparative review if we didn't point out the few flaws as well.
+We wish that the gear loops were designed to be flat across, instead of with a low point as they are.
+We find when we rack a ton of biners and cams on one gear loop, having a low point condenses them on top of each other and makes it harder to quickly and easily unclip the right biner under duress.
 We also don't like how the keeper loops for the end of the main waist belt webbing lie under the gear loops so that this webbing gets in the way of our gear racking.

-We also found that the auto-locking buckles were a bit easier to loosen under pressure than most harnesses, although not as loose as we found the buckles on the Petzl Aquila to be.
-The design relied more on webbing on webbing friction to stay tight, rather than metal pinching webbing, and while we don't think this presents any safety hazard, we wouldn't mind having them lock a little tighter.
+We also found that the auto-locking buckles were a bit easier to loosen under pressure than most harnesses.
+The design relies more on webbing on webbing friction to stay tight, rather than metal pinching webbing, and while we don't think this presents any safety hazard, we wouldn't mind having them lock a little tighter.
 While it has a ton of features, we are a bit bummed they don't perform as well as the seemingly far more dialed and Petzl harnesses.

 If you don't do much top-rope or sport belaying, or you are always wearing many extra layers for winter climbing, then you should probably ignore our complaints about belay comfort for the AR-395a.
-As it was, we did our comparative testing in a light pair of climbing shorts, but then again in a pair of standard mountain pants, and found this to be the least comfortable harness for holding someone while they dog for an extended period.
+As it is, we did our comparative testing in a light pair of climbing shorts, but then again in a pair of standard mountain pants, and found this to be the least comfortable harness for holding someone while they dog for an extended period.

-The main issue once again revolved around the thinness of the leg loops as they wrapped over the femoral artery and inside of the leg to meet at the belay loop.
+The main issue once again revolves around the thinness of the leg loops as they wrap over the femoral artery and inside of the leg to meet at the belay loop.
 As we have found, belaying while standing localizes the pressure of your partner's weight almost 100% into the part of the leg loops that wrap around the inside of the leg.
-For us, this force amounted to the thin nylon loops biting into our legs next to our balls.
-While the Edelrid Zack and the Black Diamond Momentum were also not super comfortable to belay in, our discomfort didn't match what we found with this harness.
-4 out of 10.
+For us, this force amounted to the thin nylon loops biting into our legs next to our balls, not something we can claim to enjoy!

-The Arc'teryx AR-395a wins our Top Pick for Versatility because it is the only harness in this review that is ideally suited to every climbing discipline.
-However, due to comfort related issues with the leg loops, it was not the highest rated harness in our test.
-It is also by far the most expensive.
-Climber's who want one harness that can do it all, and don't mind paying a premium for it, should look no further.
+The Arc'teryx AR-395a is one of the most versatile harnesses in this review and is ideally suited to every climbing discipline.
+However, due to comfort-related issues with the leg loops, it was not the highest-rated harness in our test.
+It is also one of the most expensive.
+Climbers who want one harness that can do it all, and don't mind paying a premium for it, should certainly give this one a look.

 — Andy Wellman